Which subatomic particles are located in the nucleus of an atom? | Channels for Pearson+

 1

-Understand that an atom consists of a nucleus and an electron cloud.
-The nucleus is the central part of the atom.
+Begin by understanding the structure of an atom.
+An atom consists of a nucleus and an electron cloud surrounding it.

-Recognize that protons are positively charged particles, and they contribute to the atomic number of an element.
+The nucleus is the central part of the atom and contains the majority of the atom's mass.

-Note that neutrons are neutral particles, meaning they have no charge, and they contribute to the atomic mass along with protons.
+Recall that protons and neutrons are located in the nucleus of the atom.
+Electrons are found in the electron cloud outside the nucleus.

-Understand that electrons are negatively charged particles, but they are not located in the nucleus; they are found in the electron cloud surrounding the nucleus.
+Conclude that the subatomic particles located in the nucleus are protons and neutrons, as electrons are not part of the nucleus.

 Watch next